The outdoor "Refreshment Area" was established Downtown Grand Rapids in July 2020 to promote outdoor business and

 The Michigan Legislature passed, and Governor Gretchen Whitmer signed, House Bill 5781 in the summer of 2020 empowering local communities to establish "Social Districts" as a tool to promote economic stabilization and recovery efforts amidst the pandemic.

-Utilizing the new law, the Grand Rapids City Commission in July 2020 established Downtown Grand Rapids as a Social District and within that District created three Commons Area, referred to locally as Refreshment Areas.
+Utilizing the new law, the Grand Rapids City Commission in July 2020 established Downtown Grand Rapids as a Social District and within that District created three Commons Area, referred to locally as the Downtown Refreshment Area.

 Business interested to participate should follow this 4-step process: